 After escaping from Poland, Sandra went to Roy Lincoln (the Human Bomb) for help.
 She wanted out of espionage.
 She asked him not to tell Arn, who was in a coma then, and dedicated herself to training new operatives in the school called the Université Notre Dame des Ombres.
 Munro was never reunited with Sandra.
 (Damage #11)

-Iron Munro continued to serve as an adventurer and apparently benefited from extended youth.
+Iron Munro still answered the call of the super-hero community (and apparently benefited from extended youth).
 During the massive war between Imperiex and Brainiac 13, the Justice Society’s Sand recruited an army of All-Stars, including Arn.
-(JSA: Our Worlds at War) Afterwards, he joined the Human Bomb and Damage in the Freedom Fighters.
-This group was doomed; Arn lost his good friend Roy when several of the F.F. were slaughtered by the Society.
+(JSA: Our Worlds at War) Afterwards, he joined the Human Bomb and Damage in a new incarnation of the Freedom Fighters.
+(JSA #49-51) This group was doomed; Arn lost his good friend Roy when several of the FF were slaughtered by the Society.
 (Infinite Crisis #1)

-Sandra Knight eventually learned the fate of her first child, Walter Pratt.
-Pratt became a homicidal maniac, but his daughter, Katherine Spencer became Los Angeles' avenging Manhunter.
+Sandra Knight eventually learned the fate of her first child.
+Walter Pratt became a homicidal maniac, but his daughter, Katherine Spencer became Los Angeles' avenging Manhunter.
 Pratt died when he was cut in half midstream in teleporation.
-(Manhunter #19) Though Sandra met Kate Spencer, (#23) Arn remained unaware of this extension of his own family.
+(Manhunter v.3 #19)

 Iron Munro demonstrates super-strength and invulnerability.
 These were inherited from his father, the result of Arn's grandfather's experiments.